bstadick/lol-item-set-creator/README.md

 Entry for the Riot API Challenge 2.0 - Item set category.

-Emulates the layout of the store and lets you create item sets, import, export and share item sets.
+Emulates the layout of the store and lets you create, import, export, and share item sets.
+Includes item descriptions, item build paths, item details, item search functionality, and touch screen support for tablets.

 Live preview at [http://itembuilds.bstadick.com/](http://itembuilds.bstadick.com/)